-Table 2: Mean Distribution on Students' Perspectives regarding ContextualizedLearning also able to actually use these expressions in the designated role in the drama performance, which helped enhance their further understanding of these usages (M=4.41).
-In addition, since students chose different kinds of movies varied from Hollywood to Bollywood, they were not only learning language but also learning different cultures (M=4.33).
-Besides, students responded positively in becoming aware of the different usages in English and in Chinese (M=4.21).
+From Table 2, students believed that they have learned some useful English expressions from the films and also acquired how these expressions are used in real context (M=4.29).
+They were also able to actually use these expressions in the designated role in the drama performance, which helped enhance their further understanding of these usages (M=4.40).
+In addition, since students chose different kinds of movies varied from Hollywood to Bollywood, they were not only learning language but also learning different culture (M=4.34).
+Besides, students responded positively in becoming aware of the different usages in English and in Chinese (M=4.20).
 It's worth noting that students' written feedback and edited scripts often contained direct translation from L1 which may syntactically and semantically fail to address their intended meaning.
 This part of the problem was worked on while the instructor preparing students for their project.
-Thus, students became more aware of the different usages between their L1 and the target language.
-Finally, regarding the self-perceived gains in the ability to interact naturally and properly in a conversation, students' positive responses (M=4.00) indicated their authentic learning from films were able to be transformed in their daily use of target language in the proper manner.
+Thus, students became more aware of the different usages between L1 and the target language.
+Finally, in the part of pragmatics, students' responses for item six (M=3.54) seemed to be less positive in relation to other aspects of contextual learning.
+It is thus suggested more work can be done in directing students' attention to the different speech acts in the films to enhance their awareness of different pragmatics used across languages and to allow better production of proper language use.